lushloomae/my-articles/renovation-mistakes-avoid.md

 Underestimating renovation costs is a frequent mistake.
 While high-end finishes are attractive, there are plenty of affordable, high-quality alternatives.
 Lush Loom offers competitive pricing and helps you select products that meet your style goals without overspending.

----

 ## Final Thoughts

 Renovating your home in Dubai can be stress-free and successful—if you avoid common interior design mistakes and work with the right professionals.
-From climate-suitable flooring to customized wall treatments, Lush Loom stands out as one of Dubai’s most trusted interior solution providers.
+From climate-suitable flooring to customized wall treatments, [**Lush Loom**](https://lushloom.ae/) stands out as one of Dubai’s most trusted interior solution providers.
 Their expertise, high-quality materials, and customer-focused approach make them the perfect partner for transforming your space into something both beautiful and livable.